 High Definition Multimedia Interface is the most popular port for connecting to external monitors, televisions and projectors – some can output up to 4K!

-This port can send audio and video signals to the external visual peripheral connected to your laptop.
+HDMI 1.0 and 2.0 ports can send audio and video signals to the external visual peripheral connected to your laptop.